-Bringing the principles of character education into our community.
+Bringing the principles of learning through experience into our community.

-Northwest Outward Bound welcomes collaborative opportunities to work with local organizations, schools and communities to bring the principles of experiential learning and character education to those that have historically been excluded from outdoor schooling and leadership opportunities.
+Northwest Outward Bound School is dedicated to working closely with local organizations, schools and communities to bring the principles of high-impact wilderness learning to those that have historically been excluded from outdoor education and leadership opportunities.

 By designing unique initiatives around the educational objectives and developmental needs of each partnership, we work closely with our collaborators to empower all our students to discover who they are and what they can achieve.

-Programs like these would not be possible without support from you —our community of passionate staff, instructors, donors, and partners.
+Programs like these would not be possible without support from you—our community of passionate staff, instructors, donors, and partners.
 Thank you.
 Make an online donation today!

 The Pinnacle Program is more than an Outward Bound wilderness course – it provides long-term support for youth historically excluded from outdoor education and leadership opportunities.
 Students go on a life-changing Outward Bound course, free of tuition, allowing them to step outside their comfort zone – physically and mentally – and see what they are capable of achieving.